-- 37. Are the project management arrangements appropriate at the team level and project board level? - 38.
-Evaluate overall effectiveness of project management as outlined in the Project Document.
+- 40. Are the project management arrangements appropriate at the team level and project board level? - 41.
+Evaluate the overall effectiveness of project management as outlined in the Project Document.
 Have changes been made and are they effective?
 Are responsibilities and reporting lines clear?
 Is decision-making transparent and undertaken in a timely manner?
-Recommend areas for improvement. - 39.
-Evaluate the quality of execution of the Executing Agency/Implementing Partner(s) and recommend areas for improvement. - 40.
+Recommend areas for improvement. - 42.
+Evaluate the quality of execution of the Executing Agency/Implementing Partner(s) and recommend areas for improvement. - 43.
 Evaluate the quality of support provided by the Partner Agency (UNDP) and recommend areas for improvement.

-- Work Planning:
+Work Planning:

-- 41. Evaluate any delays in project start-up and implementation, identify the causes and examine if they have been resolved. - 42.
+- 44. Evaluate any delays in project start-up and implementation, identify the causes and examine if they have been resolved. - 45.
 Are work-planning processes results-based?
-If not, suggest ways to re-orientate work planning to focus on results? - 43.
-Examine the use of the project's results framework/ log-frame as a management tool and review any changes made to it since project start.
+If not, suggest ways to re-orientate work planning to focus on results? - 46.
+Examine the use of the project's results framework/logframe as a management tool and review any changes made to it since the project started.

-- Finance and co-finance:
+Finance and co-finance:

-- 44. Consider the financial management of the project, with specific reference to the costeffectiveness of interventions. - 45.
-Review and evaluate the changes to fund allocations as a result of budget revisions and assess the appropriateness and relevance of such revisions. - 46.
-Does the project have the appropriate financial controls, including reporting and planning, that allow management to make informed decisions regarding the budget and allow for timely flow of funds? - 47.
+- 47. Consider the financial management of the project, with specific reference to the costeffectiveness of interventions. - 48.
+Review and evaluate the changes to fund allocations as a result of budget revisions and assess the appropriateness and relevance of such revisions.

+- 49. Does the project have the appropriate financial controls, including reporting and planning, that allow management to make informed decisions regarding the budget and allow for timely flow of funds? - 50.
 Informed by the co-financing monitoring table to be filled out, provide commentary on cofinancing: is co-financing being used strategically to help the objectives of the project?
 Is the Project Team meeting with all co-financing partners regularly in order to align financing priorities and annual work plans?
+What are the recommendations for possible required improvements on this modality?

-- Project-level Monitoring and Evaluation Systems:
+Project-level Monitoring and Evaluation Systems:

-- 48. Evaluate the monitoring tools currently being used: Do they provide the necessary information?
+- 51. Evaluate the monitoring tools currently being used: Do they provide the necessary information?
 Do they involve key partners?
 Are they aligned or mainstreamed with national systems?
 Do they use existing information?
 Are they efficient?
 Are they cost-effective?
 Are additional tools required?
-How could they be made more participatory and inclusive? - 49.
+How could they be made more participatory and inclusive? - 52.
 Examine the financial management of the project monitoring and evaluation budget.
 Are sufficient resources being allocated to monitoring and evaluation?
 Are these resources being allocated effectively?

-- Stakeholder Engagement:
+Stakeholder Engagement:

-- 50. Project management: Has the project developed and leveraged the necessary and appropriate partnerships with direct and tangential stakeholders? - 51.
+- 53. Project management: Has the project developed and leveraged the necessary and appropriate partnerships with direct and tangential stakeholders? - 54.
 Participation and country-driven processes: Do local and national government stakeholders support the objectives of the project?
-Do they continue to have an active role in project decision-making that supports efficient and effective project implementation? - 52.
-Participation and public awareness: To what extent has stakeholders' involvement and public awareness contributed to the progress towards achievement of project objectives?
+Do they continue to have an active role in project decision-making that supports efficient and effective project implementation? - 55.
+Participation and public awareness: To what extent has stakeholder involvement and public awareness contributed to the progress towards the achievement of project objectives?

-- Reporting:
+Reporting:

-53. Assess how adaptive management changes have been reported by the project management and shared with the Project Board.

-- 54. Assess how well the Project Team and partners undertake and fulfil GEF reporting requirements (i.e. how have they addressed poorly-rated PIRs, if applicable?) - 55.
-Assess how lessons derived from the adaptive management process have been documented, shared with key partners and internalized by partners.
+- 56. Assess how adaptive management changes have been reported by the project management and shared with the Project Board. - 57.
+Assess how well the Project Team and partners undertake and fulfil UNDP reporting requirements (i.e. how have they addressed poorly-rated PIRs, if applicable?) - 58.
+Assess how lessons derived from the adaptive management process have been documented, shared with key partners, and internalized by partners.

-- Communications:
+Communications: